Fox-ML-infrastructure/FoxML_Core/LEGAL/TOS.md

 8. Service Availability & Modifications
 We may update, improve, modify, suspend, or discontinue the Services at any time.
-We will make reasonable efforts to notify users of material changes.
+We will provide at least thirty (30) days' advance written notice (via email to the address associated with your account) of any material changes that adversely affect your use of the Services, except that we may make changes immediately if required by law or to address security vulnerabilities.

 9. Warranties & Disclaimers
 THE SERVICES ARE PROVIDED “AS IS” AND “AS AVAILABLE” WITHOUT WARRANTIES OF ANY